jahirraihan22/php-notes/Language Construct and Built-in Function/README.md

 <br>

-    Built-in functions are comparatively slower than their language construct counterparts.
+    Note: Built-in functions are comparatively slower than their language construct counterparts.
     They have better code organization.
 They usually take input arguments and always return a value.
 Built-in functions usually comprise of date, numeric and string functions.